-Star Gas Partners may withhold the remittance of the estimated fair value, plus interest, for any shares of common stock owned by any person who was not a common stockholder, or who is dissenting on behalf of a person who was not a beneficial owner, on August 14, 1998, the date on which the proposed transaction was first announced to the public (the "Public Announcement Date").
-Petro will forward to any such dissenting common stockholder who has complied with all requirements in exercising dissenters' rights the Advisory Notice and all other materials sent after approval by the common stockholders of the acquisition proposal to all common stockholders who have properly exercised dissenters' rights, together with a statement of the reason for withholding the remittance and an offer to pay the dissenting common stockholder the amount listed in the materials, if such common stockholder agrees to accept that amount in full satisfaction.
-A dissenting common stockholder may decline such offer and demand payment by following the same procedure as that described for a Supplemental Payment Demand by common stockholders who owned their shares as of the Public Announcement Date.
-Any common stockholder who did not own shares on the Public Announcement Date and who fails properly to demand payment will be entitled only to the amount offered by Petro.
-Upon proper demand by any such common stockholder, rules and procedures applicable to receipt by Star Gas Partners of a Supplemental Payment Demand given by a dissenting common stockholder who owned shares on the Public Announcement Date will also apply to any common stockholder properly giving a demand for payment but who did not own shares of record or beneficially on the Public Announcement Date, except that any such common stockholder is not entitled to receive any remittance from Petro or Star Gas Partners until the fair value of the shares, plus interest, has been determined pursuant to such rules and procedures.
+Star Gas Partners may withhold the remittance of the estimated fair value, plus interest, for any shares of Petro common stock owned by any person who was not a Petro common stockholder, or who is dissenting on behalf of a person who was not a beneficial owner, on August 14, 1998.
+That date is the date on which the proposed transaction was first announced to the public.
+Petro will forward to post-announcement dissenting Petro common stockholder who has complied with all requirements in exercising dissenters' rights

+- . the procedure notice, - all other materials sent after approval by the Petro common stockholders of the acquisition proposal to all Petro common stockholders who have properly exercised dissenters' rights,

+- . together with a statement of the reason for withholding the remittance and $% \left( 1\right) =\left( 1\right) +\left( 1\right$ - an offer to pay the dissenting Petro common stockholder the amount listed in the materials, if the common stockholder agrees to accept that amount in full satisfaction.

+A post-announcement dissenting Petro common stockholder may decline the offer and demand payment by following the same procedure as that described for a demand for supplemental payment by Petro common stockholders who owned their shares on August 14, 1998.
+Any Petro common stockholder who did not own shares on August 14, 1998 and who fails properly to demand payment will be entitled only to the amount offered by Petro.
+Upon proper demand by any post-announcement Petro common stockholder, the same rules and procedures applicable to the making of a demand for supplemental payment by a dissenting Petro common stockholder who owned shares on August 14, 1998 will also apply to any post-announcement Petro common stockholder properly giving a demand for payment.
+Any post-announcement Petro common stockholder is not entitled to receive any remittance from Petro or Star Gas Partners until the fair value of the shares, plus interest, has been determined under those rules and procedures.

-Common stockholders considering exercising dissenters' rights should bear in mind that the fair value of their shares determined under Sections 302A.471 and 302A.473 of the Minnesota Act could be more than, the same as or, in certain circumstances, less than the consideration they would receive pursuant to the acquisition proposal if they do not seek appraisal of their shares, and that the opinion of any investment banking firm as to fairness, from a financial point of view, is not an opinion as to fair value under Sections 302A.471 and 302A.473.
+Petro common stockholders considering exercising dissenters' rights should bear in mind that the fair value of their shares determined under Sections 302A.471 and 302A.473 of the Minnesota Act could be more than, the same as or, in some circumstances, less than the consideration they would receive in the merger if they do not seek appraisal of their shares.
+Petro common stockholders should also recognize that the opinion of any investment banking firm as to fairness, from a financial point of view, is not an opinion as to fair value under Sections 302A.471 and 302A.473.

-Cash received pursuant to the exercise of dissenters' rights may be subject to federal or state income tax.
-See "Certain Federal Income Tax Considerations."
+Cash received due to the exercise of dissenters' rights may be subject to federal or state income tax.
+See "Federal Income Tax Considerations."

-A common stockholder who fails to comply fully with the statutory procedure summarized above will forfeit his or her rights of dissent and will receive the transaction consideration for his or her shares.
+A Petro common stockholder who fails to comply fully with the statutory procedure summarized above will forfeit his rights of dissent and will receive the transaction consideration for his Petro common stock.
 See Appendix F.